nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/QuickStart_arcCommander.md

 arc a add -s QuickStartStudy -a QuickStartAssay
 ```

-> Note: An assay must be linked to a study.
+> :bulb: An assay must be linked to a study.
 If a study does not exist, it will be created automatically in this step.

 - The ARC Commander will add a subdirectories to the *studies* and *assays* folder.
 Your ARC should
     look similar to this now: